 Understanding Brain Diseases in Pets

 Brain diseases affect how your pet’s brain functions — sometimes subtly, sometimes suddenly.
-These conditions can include things like seizures, brain inflammation (MUE), tumors, birth defects, or infections.
+These conditions can include things like epilepsy, brain inflammation (MUE), tumors, birth defects, or infections.
 Our goal is to help you make sense of what’s happening and guide your pet toward the best possible quality of life.

 Common Signs Something Isn’t Right